tmarrs/json-at-work-examples/chapter-3/Project-Setup.md

 `bundle install --path vendor/bundle`

+This creates ``.bundle/config`

-Rakefile looks like this:
+Develop a `Rakefile` that looks like this:

 ```
-require "rake/testtask"
+require 'rake/testtask'

 Rake::TestTask.new(:test) do |t|
   t.libs = %w(lib test)